tbilbe/REVIT-SCRATCHPAD/README.md

 These code snippets can be ran inside the python ide in an active Revit project. :snake:
 I will be adding more and more scripts as ideas come to me.

+# What the Buttons look like so far!

 The main focus of this scratchpad is to test out and develop proof of concepts.

 # TODOs!